djthorpe/flutter/mdns_plugin/README.md

 }
 ```

-For a fuller example please see the `example` folder.
+For a fuller example please see the application in the `example` folder.

 ## Publishing this plugin